s3942372/CCS_Blog/posts/first-blog-post.md

 Hello, world!

-Homework: choose one of the Raphael works and try to figure out how he made it, then try to recreate it.
+Homework: 1. make a grid of squares move the way teacher did.
+2. choose one of the Raphael works and try to figure out how he made it, then try to recreate it.

 # This is h1